charlesperkins/EUNIL_NoiseAnalysis/README.md

 # Introduction
 This is a user manual for the noise analysis program created in matlab for the EUNIL lab.
 It contains the instructions for getting started as well as in depth information about how the program actually works.
 This program is designed to read in M-Mode data(fast time samples at regular intervals).
-Currently, it can import data from the labs National Intruments acquisition setup, or also the Photosound acquisition system.
+Currently, it can import data from the lab's National Intruments acquisition setup as well as the Photosound acquisition system.

 # Overview